leonaries/aipic-mcp/README.md

 ## ✨ Features

-- **AI Image Generation**: Generate images using ModelScope's FLUX model with natural language prompts
+- **AI Image Generation**: Generate images using Alibaba Cloud DashScope's FLUX model with natural language prompts
 - **Web-Optimized Output**: Automatically optimizes images for web use with proper compression and sizing
 - **Flexible Sizing**: Support for custom width and height specifications
 - **Base64 Encoding**: Returns images in base64 format for direct use in web applications
+- **Async Processing**: Uses DashScope's async API for reliable image generation
 - **Error Handling**: Comprehensive error handling for API issues, network problems, and invalid inputs
-- **Security**: API keys are passed by the client, not hardcoded in the server
+- **Security**: API keys can be configured via environment variables

 ## 📦 Installation & Usage